What is CEO?

 CEO 2011 looks to build on that with over 6 months of preparation to become one of the largest gaming competitions in the Southeast USA.
 Since the first Tournament under the moniker of CEO, there have been over CEO 10 tournaments in the Orlando area with a consistent turnout of over 70-100 competitors at each one for such popular Games as Super Street Fighter IV and Blazblue.

 The end result of CEO 2011 turned into one of the most hype EVO Season tournaments with over 650 competitors Entering Super Street Fighter 4: AE, Marvel Vs Capcom 3, Blazblue Blue, Smash Bros, Tekken 6, Mortal Kombat, Soul Calibur 4 and Arcana Heart 3 bringing in people representing 22 US States and 9 International countries.
 Max Attendance was a little below 1,000 people tripling CEO 2010's Numbers.

 CEO 2012 Was a HUGE Success on June 15th-17th, 2012 with over 1,600 players and spectators from around the world attending and nearly 1 million views throughout the weekend on the stream.
 Over 30 States and 12 International Countries were represented along with Big sponsors booths and more to make this event bigger than ever.

-Where are the CEO 2011 and 2012 Fighting Game Championships Located?
+Where are the CEO Fighting Game Championships Located?

 How far is Disney World and other Theme parks from CEO?